All Episodes

 This call is about four years overdue.

-But after your monologue this morning or this afternoon, I actually said a prayer that I would get through.
+But after your monologue this afternoon, I actually said a prayer that I would get through.

 My father was a high school journalism and English teacher, and under his guidance, his students put together an award-winning newspaper in your book.